Tamon Honda: 130 kg division

 By 1990, Honda moved up from 100 kg to 130 kg.
 In September 1990, he wrestled at the Asian Games in Beijing, China, where he placed fourth.
 In April 1992, he wrestled the Asian Championship in Tehran, Iran, where he placed third, earning him a bronze medal.
 Later that year, he wrestled in the 1992 Summer Olympics in Barcelona, Spain, where he placed eleventh.

 Professional wrestling career

 All Japan Pro Wrestling (1993–2000)

 He almost joined All Japan Pro Wrestling in the 1980s, but it wasn't until after he turned 30 years old that he debuted.
 Although he never reached the main event level many believed he would, Honda held the All Asia Tag Team Championship twice in the late 1990s.
+He left the promotion in June 2000.

 Pro Wrestling Noah (2000–2010)

 After joining Pro Wrestling Noah, he gradually became a regular on the roster, with 2002 and 2003 seeing major progress for him.

 Honda left NOAH in January 2010, deciding not to sign a new contract with the promotion and become a freelancer.

-He still appears on occasion in the promotion.
+New Japan Pro Wrestling (2010–2011)

+After NOAH, Honda went to work for New Japan Pro Wrestling.

+Return to All Japan (2010–2011)

+Honda returned to All Japan in November 2010 after a 10-year absence.